grafana/k6deps/README.md

 k6deps is primarily used as a go library for [k6](https://github.com/grafana/k6) and [xk6](https://github.com/grafana/xk6).
 In addition, it also contains a command-line tool, which is suitable for listing the dependencies of k6 test scripts.

-The command line tool can be integrated into other command line tools (for example k6, xk6) as a subcommand.
+The command line tool can be integrated into other command line tools as a subcommand.
 For this purpose, the library also contains the functionality of the command line tool as a factrory function that returns [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command).

-## How It Works

-The first step is to collect the import paths used by the k6 test script.
-This is followed by the normalization of the import paths.
-Those import paths that do not refer to k6 extensions after normalization are traversed recursively.

-### Import path normalization

-For various reasons, it may be necessary to change the import path, so the normalization process may overwrite the original import path.
-For example, import path as URL can optionally contain version constraints in the hash part of the URL.
-This is removed by the normalization process.

-The normalized import path is used for recursive traversal of modules, if the normalization result does not refer to k6 extension.

-As a side effect of normalization, the following information will be available:

-- kind (JavaScript module, golang extension), based on the pattern matching of the module name
-- version constraints (optional), parsed from the hash part of the import path URL

-Parsing of k6 test scripts and recursive traversal of module imports is done using the esbuild library (bundling feature).

-### Resolvers

-Normalized import paths are resolved using different resolvers.
-The resolvers are selected by pattern matching on the import path.

-#### HTTPS resolver

-An import path starting with `https://` is a remote JavaScript module reference and the normalized import path also specifies the location of the module.

-#### Local resolver

-An import path starting with the character `.` is a local JavaScript module reference, in which case the normalized import path also specifies the location of the module.

-#### Other resolvers

-TBD (@scope/name, name, github:user/repo, gitlab:user/repo, bitbucket:user/repo, etc)

 ## Install